Quantum Entanglement: Physics at its “Spookiest?”

 © Kabeer Hans, 2024

-Hence, the hidden connections between particles in entanglement allow for a plethora of advancements and innovations, making use of the strangeness of the infinitely small in our growing societies.
+Hence, the hidden connections between particles in entanglement allow for a plethora of advancements and innovations, making use of the strangeness of these infinitesimally small systems in our growing societies.
 However, the consequences of quantum entanglement also pose serious questions from those within the scientific community as it threatens to uproot our present understanding of physics.
-Despite this, entanglement and quantum theory continue to resist all calls for their abolishment and are unlikely to face a greater adversary than the one they were able to overcome in the 20th century: Albert Einstein.
+Despite this, entanglement and quantum theory will continue to resist conjectures for their abolishment and are unlikely to face a greater adversary than the one they were able to overcome in the 20th century: Albert Einstein.

 Implications & Applications

-To elaborate, if two photons are emitted by a quantum process and thereby are entangled, with one confined on Earth while the other reaches Mars, it should, by way of Einstein's theory of relativity, take any signal at least three-and-a-half minutes to reach Mars from Earth.
-This means that upon measuring the Earthly photon’s spin, the Martian photon should not be able to ‘know’ what its spin ‘should be’ in order to comply with conservation of energy for 3.5 minutes.
+To elaborate, if two photons are emitted by a quantum process and thereby are entangled, with one confined on Earth while the other reaches Mars, it should, by way of Einstein's theory of relativity, take any signal at least three-and-a-half minutes to reach Mars from Earth (given that Mars is 3.5 light-minutes from Earth and lightspeed is established as the “universal speed limit” by Einstein’s relativity).
+This means that upon measuring the Earth-photon’s spin, the entangled Martian-photon should not be able to ‘know’ what its spin ‘should be’ for at least 3.5 minutes.

-Puzzlingly, or, as per Einstein, spookily, this is not the case as the two measurements will always coincide and comply with conservation laws no matter when or how far apart they are measured, suggesting that some quantum information has been transmitted to the Martian photon at velocities exceeding the astronomical limit of light-speed.
+Puzzlingly, or, as per Einstein, spookily, this is not the case as the two measurements will always coincide and comply with conservation laws no matter when measured or how far apart, suggesting that some quantum information has been transmitted to the Martian photon at speeds exceeding the astronomical limit.

-However, fortunately for quantum theory, or perhaps fortunately for relativity, this speed limit is not technically violated.
-This is because the information known by the observer on either end of this quantum experiment, Earth or Mars, is totally random.
-Recall that it is impossible to predict whether the photon will be ‘spin up’ or ‘spin down,’ meaning that the result by itself is meaningless until compared with the result of the other entangled photon.
+However, fortunately for quantum theory, or perhaps fortunately for relativity, this speed limit is not technically violated; information is not technically travelling at greater-than-lightspeed.
+This is because the information known by the observer on either end of this quantum experiment, Earth or Mars, is completely random.
+Recall that it is impossible to predict whether the photon will be ‘spin up’ or ‘spin down,’ meaning that the result itself is meaningless until compared with the result of the other entangled photon.

-Furthermore, the observer that first identifies the spin of a photon is not able to act upon it faster than the speed of light, meaning that even if the observer on Earth knows that the Martian photon will be ‘spin down’ after recording their photon as ‘spin up,’ they cannot send any signal in response to knowing this that will reach Mars and affect the proceedings on Mars faster than the speed of light.
+Furthermore, the observer that first identifies the spin of a photon is not able to act upon it faster than the speed of light, meaning that even if the observer on Earth knows that the Martian photon will be ‘spin down’ after recording their photon as ‘spin up,’ they cannot send any signal in response that will reach Mars faster than the speed of light, or before the Martian photon arrives.

 And so, with a galactic sigh, Einstein’s theory of relativity and quantum entanglement remain intact but does this then not eradicate all the ‘spookiness’ of entanglement?
-In a way, it does.
-In fact, there have been calls from the scientific community to phase out the usage of the term ‘spooky’ to describe the theory, with the adjective gaining notoriety for only portraying quantum mechanics as increasingly intimidating and immortalising Einstein’s flawed perception of the theory (more on this in Further Details below).
+Not entirely.
+Although this does manage to resolve the pressing inconsistency that Einstein dubbed “spooky,” entanglement still very much retains its abnormal features and thereby the potential for its innovative applications in the modern world.
+However, the “spookiness” with which the phenomenon is so often described, may need to be reevaluated.
+In fact, there have been calls from the scientific community to phase out the usage of ‘spooky’ to describe the theory, with the adjective gaining notoriety for only portraying quantum mechanics as increasingly intimidating and immortalising Einstein’s flawed perception of the theory.

 Nevertheless, the slight loss of mysticism about quantum theory should not detract from the far-reaching implications of quantum entanglement in our modern world.
 For instance, the work of the likes of Anton Zeilinger, part of the three 2022 Physics Nobel Prize Winners for developments into quantum entanglement, has proliferated numerous innovations as offshoots of quantum theory.

-Within these include the utilisation of entanglement in encryption, with the measurement of one out of a pair of entangled particles being used as a safety feature, triggering alerts for security breaches immediately given the particles’ entanglement.
-Furthermore, entanglement has been implemented into quantum computers, which process data at immense powers, given their ability to implement qubits which have superpositioned states of ones and zeroes as opposed to the regular binary system of bits used in most computers.
+Within these include the utilisation of entanglement in encryption, with the measurement of one of a pair of entangled particles being used as a safety feature, triggering immediate alerts for security breaches with the particles’ entanglements.
+Furthermore, entanglement has been implemented into quantum computers, which process data at immense powers, given their ability to implement qubits, which are computing bits with superpositioned states of ones and zeroes as opposed to the regular binary system of bits used in most computers.

 IBM’s recently-developed quantum computer which employs characteristics of quantum entanglement to allow for immense processing capabilities, ushering in a new age for technology and computing.